The Besnard Lakes: A Coliseum Complex Museum and The Divine Wind (2015–2019)

-The Last of the Great Thunderstorm Warnings (2020–present)
+The Last of the Great Thunderstorm Warnings (2020–2024)

 After a lengthy hiatus, the band released its sixth studio album, The Besnard Lakes Are the Last of the Great Thunderstorm Warnings in January, 2021.
 A twenty-seven minute long EP, entitled The Besnard Lakes Are the Prayers for the Death of Fame, was released in October 2022 on Full Time Hobby.

+A Live and Ghost Nation (2025-present)

+On April 25, 2025, the band released a 14-track live album, entitled The Besnard Lakes Are A Live.
+Later that summer, they announced their seventh studio release, The Besnard Lakes Are the Ghost Nation.
+The album was released on October 10, 2025, also through Full Time Hobby.
+It was written, produced, and composed by Jace Lasek and Olga Gore, and recorded at Lost River Studio, The Rigaud Ranch, and Breakglass Studios in Quebec.
+Lead single, "In Hollywood," was released prior to the album’s launch.